-AMES, Iowa – Aug.
-17, 2020 – At its meeting today, the Iowa Transportation Commission approved more than $1.1 million in funding to support three public transit projects.
-The projects are funded under the state Public Transit Infrastructure Grant Fund for new or improved facilities to support public transit services.
+AMES, Iowa – July 12, 2022 – At its meeting in Ames today, the Iowa Transportation Commission approved $1.5 million in funding to support four public transit projects.
+The projects are funded under the state Public Transit Infrastructure Grant Program for new or improved facilities to support public transit services.

-Appropriations are typically made available each year by the Iowa General Assembly that allow transit systems to apply for funding of up to 80-percent of project costs.
+Made available each year by the Iowa General Assembly, a transit system can apply to have up to 80-percent of their project funded through this program.
 To qualify, a transit system must secure local funding for a minimum of 20-percent of the project costs.

-These three projects were approved by the Commission.
+These four projects were approved by the Commission.

-“The Public Transit Infrastructure Grant Program is an essential source of funding for urgent facility needs of Iowa’s public transit agencies.
-This program enables transit systems to construct, renovate, and maintain facilities that are critical to the safe and efficient operation of the systems and maintenance of transit vehicles,” said Sree Mitra, Transit Program Manager, Public Transit Bureau for the Iowa Department of Transportation.
+“The Public Transit Infrastructure Grant is an impactful source of funding for public transit systems.
+This program enables transit systems to construct and maintain facilities that are critical to the operation of their system and maintenance of the vehicles.
+This year, we received seven project applications requesting $5,653,600.” said Rebecca Law, Transit Programs Administrator, Public Transit Section, Modal Transportation Bureau for the Iowa Department of Transportation.

 Public transit service is available in all 99 counties.
-It provides more than 24 million rides a year getting the public where they need to go.
-Visit www.iowadot.gov/transit for more information on Iowa’s public transit systems, and stay connected with Iowa Public Transit on Facebook
+It provided over 10 million rides last year, getting the public where they need to go.
+Visit www.iowadot.gov/transit for more information on Iowa’s public transit systems.